tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

 ## Summary

-Add a general and plugable coprocessor framework for RawKV mode.
+Add a general and pluggable coprocessor framework for RawKV mode.

 ## Motivation

 TiKV is the storage component in the TiDB ecosystem, however, the distribution computation principle suggests that computation should be as close to the data source as possible.
 Therefore, TiKV has embedded a subset of the TiDB executor framework to push down some computation tasks when applicable.

-But TiKV's capability should be far beyond that, as many distributed components can be built on top of TiKV, such as cache, full text search engine, gragh database and NoSQL database.
-And same as TiDB, these product will also like to push down specific computation to TiKV, which requires the coprocessor to be customizable, aka plugable.
+But TiKV's capability should be far beyond that, as many distributed components can be built on top of TiKV, such as cache, full text search engine, graph database and NoSQL database.
+And same as TiDB, these product will also like to push down specific computation to TiKV, which requires the coprocessor to be customizable, aka pluggable.

 ## Detailed design